sonukumar16/geospatialdemo/README.md

 # geospatialdemo

- Use these commands on terminal to run this project :-
+ Use these commands(on terminal) to run the project :-

 1. npm install
 2. First Register doctors .